gamesbook/protograf/docs/source/customised_shapes.rst

       - *height* and *width* - set the basic configuration
       - *x* - sets the position of the left edge
-      - *fill* - set to the color ``silver`` so the interior color differs from the default white elsewhere
+      - *fill* - set to the color ``lightsteelblue`` so the interior color differs from the default white that would be used elsewhere
       - *notch* - sets the size of notch, in terms of distance from the corner

       Each *notch_style* results in a slightly different effect: